 Extra academic and enrichment lessons, delivered via private tutors, are very common in Gaborone.
 These could be in piano, horse riding, judo, and tae kwon do, among others.
 The opportunities for extras are always expanding with the fluctuating expatriate population, increasing number of Batswana schooled outside Botswana, and the constantly modernising city.

 Adapted National Curriculum for England/ IGCSE/ A Level; ages 12-19; co-ed; day and boarding; independent; private non-profit; 800 students

-Secondary school with rigorous academic programme leading to excellent results plus sports and compulsory community service.
-Currently has students in all but six of the leading 100 global universities including top Ivies, Oxford, Edinburgh and UCL in the UK and McGill in Canada.
-Sits in 50 acres in a residential area close to the Main Mall in Gaborone.
+Secondary school with rigorous academic programme leading to excellent results, plus offering a wide range of sports and compulsory community service.
+Often has students in all of the leading 100 global universities including top Ivies, Oxford, Edinburgh and UCL in the UK and McGill in Canada.
+Sits in 50 acres of grounds.

 Click here to read the full Good Schools Guide International review of Maru-a-Pula School.

 PYP; ages 4-13; co-ed; day; independent; private non-profit; 550 students

 In a residential area close to the Main Mall in Gaborone with charming murals on some of the external walls.
 Pupils come from over 50 nationalities and are taught in air-conditioned classes of up to 24.
 Plenty of play spaces, library, swimming pool, outdoor sports field, indoor gym, assembly hall and a covered multi-purpose area.
 Variety of lunch-time and after school activities available.
 Accredited by the Council of International Schools (CIS).